NBISweden/sda-cli/README.md

 ### List uploaded files

-You can retrieves all the files along with their sizes in the user's inbox, including those in subdirectories, recursively using the following command:
+You can retrieve all the files along with their sizes in the user's inbox, including those in subdirectories, recursively using the following command:

 ```bash